 He made progress, but each time he inflicted damage on the Goblin Lord, it hit him three times as hard.
 Finally, having broken off his sword in his enemy’s chest, Goblin Slayer stayed on the ground in the spot where his enemy had thrown him.
 The Goblin Lord towered over him, triumphant, and for me, the show’s entire run — all of its credibility — came down to this instant.

 With the Goblin Lord having hammered Goblin Slayer into the dirt, what would the show do?
 Would it live up to its promise?
 Capture from the Crunchyroll stream.

-The show delivered, that's what the show did.
-Onna had been waiting for the right moment to trap the Goblin Lord between two protection spells.
-The plan had been for her to use three, but she took the initiative to figure out that two were enough.
-That allowed her to keep the third in reserve.
+The show delivered, that’s what the show did.
+Onna had been waiting for the right moment to encase the Goblin Lord between two protection spells.
+The plan had been for her to use three, but she took the initiative figure out that two were enough so she could keep the third in reserve.
 She and Goblin had worked out the plan ahead of time (10:30), just like they did before each encounter.
 Their planning had paid off!

 Even better, Onna showed initiative.
 The Goblin Lord was dead, but Goblin Slayer was injured.
+Onna’s decision to use only two protection spells paid off.
 She was able to use her third spell to heal him (10:59).
-Gotta love yet another sign of her growth -- and another affirmation of planning and preparation as useful tools!
+Gotta love yet another sign of her growth!

 And for me, that’s enough to consider the show a success!

 What did you think of Goblin Slayer?
 Did it live yup to your expectations?
 What were your favorite moments?
 Let me know in the comments!

 Other Anime Sites

 - Reddit Discussion of Goblin Slayer Episode 12

 - KVASIR 369’S ANIME, MANGA, AND GAME BLOG: Goblin Slayer Episode 12 Review [Season Finale]